cse110-sp23-groupll/cse110-sp23-group11/admin/meetings/051723-implementation.md

 ### Implementation stuff
 - Sophia + Hunter generated the card assets, found in /source/assets folder
+- As we go through implementation we will add our own ADRs from each group or tell Alex if we made any big decisions
+- We will add issues as we go along as well

 ## Topics for Future Meetings
 - Continue working on the implementation